 For me, grinding spices is very natural and its also a way to pay homage to all that came before me that used the mortar and pestle to make food.
 I find that food tastes more authentic when it the ingredients are hand ground.

-📋 What recipes use this spice blend?
+📋 Recipes use this spice blend

 The next time a recipe calls for pumpkin spice, pull out your mortar and pestle to make it.
 Your recipe will have that wonderful homemade taste.